TehGM/tehgm.github.io/content/blog/other/x4-foundations-recommended-mods.md

 {{<admonition abstract "Obsolete Mod">}}
 **Why Obsolete**: You can now opt in to disable highway generation by starting a custom game.
 It also bugs out one non-essential quest in Boron storyline, at least in my experience.

-***Still use if***: You play older version that has no custom start option, or you hate that this start option doesn't hide the highway "gates".
+***Still use if***: You play older version that has no custom start option, want to remove the highways on the existing save, or you hate that this start option doesn't hide the highway "gates".
 {{</admonition>}}

 A mod with admittedly misleading name, as it doesn't remove super highways (they're used to get from sector to sector, similarly to jump gates), but a ring highway around the core sectors of the galaxy.